 It’s important to know that some doctors are concerned that the caps may prevent the chemotherapy medicine from reaching cancer cells that may be in the scalp.
 Many studies in Europe, where cold caps have been used since the 1970s, found that scalp cooling does not increase risk of scalp skin metastases, including a 2013 German study.

-At this time, only the DigniCap Scalp Cooling System has been cleared by the U.S. Food and Drug Administration (FDA).
-It was cleared on Dec.
-8, 2015.
-This clearance means the DigniCap can be marketed in the United States.
-In its clearance announcement, the FDA said the risk of scalp skin metastases was “extremely rare.”
+At this time, the DigniCap Scalp Cooling System and the Paxman System have been cleared by the U.S. Food and Drug Administration (FDA).
+This clearance means these scalp cooling systems can be marketed in the United States.

 Several U.S. studies are continuing to look at the safety and effectiveness of both the DigniCap System and the Paxman System.